sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

 ## Prerequisites
   - Complete the Group [Automate a Procurement Business Process Using SAP Intelligent RPA](group.intelligent-rpa-order-management)
-  - Understand the basics of creating a Chatbot using SAP Conversational AI
+  - Understand the basics of creating a Chatbot using the SAP Conversational AI
   - You must be the Subaccount Administrator to be able to create the Service Key

 ## Details
 ### You will learn
-  - Step-by-step integration to send data from chatbot and trigger automation in background
+  - Step-by-step integration to send data from a chatbot and trigger an automation in the background
-  - Receive the information back within chatbot from automation
+  - Receive the information back within the chatbot from the automation
   - Basic troubleshooting scenarios
   - How to use an API Trigger

 ---

-The below diagram shows the step-by-step information required to perform the integration between SAP Conversational AI and SAP Intelligent RPA.
+The following diagram shows the step-by-step information required to perform the integration between the SAP Conversational AI and the SAP Intelligent RPA.

 !![CAI IRPA Integration Flow](CAI-IRPA-Integration-Flow.png)